

 • Non-teaching bookings: any booking of University space not intended for teaching activity, including:

-• University meetings: of formal committees (e.g. Council, faculty boards, school, department, unit)
+• University meetings: of formal committees (e.g. Council, College boards, department, unit)

 • Allied activities: bookings aligned with the University’s core roles of teaching and research (e.g. conferences / symposia; short courses and continuing education; meetings of learned societies; student meetings, activities and sporting events, alumni events, Open Day, student recruitment activities)